WhisperCluster/Whisper-ML/README.md

 * [Setup](#setup)

 ## General info
-This project is a repo for the code associated with the scientific publication by Valliere et al.,"XXX" on journal "XXX".
+This project is a repo for the code associated with the scientific publication by Valliere et al.,"XXX*" on journal "XXX".
+*

 ## Technologies
 This is created with: